DanHUMassMed/youtube_summary/README.md

 This codebase demonstrates a straightforward approach to content summarization using locally-run LLMs.
 By breaking down a lengthy podcast into manageable chunks, summarizing each independently, and then recombining them into a cohesive document, it overcomes context window limitations while maintaining semantic coherence.

-The implementation shows thoughtful design with good error handling, progress tracking, and performance monitoring.
+The implementation shows thoughtful design with error handling, progress tracking, and performance monitoring.
 The checkpoint system ensures that long-running processes can be resumed if interrupted, making this suitable for processing lengthy content like Lex Fridman's often multi-hour podcast episodes.